Iyanuloluwa-triumph/MLZOOMCAMP_MIDTERM/README.md

 - Expand features with subject-wise study breakdowns, historical performance, or time-series tracking for trend-based recommendations.

 ## Contributing
 - To contribute: fork the repo, add improvements (models, visualizations, UI), and open a pull request.
-Include tests or example notebooks when possible.
+Include tests or example notebooks when possible

----

-If you want, I can also:
-- generate a `requirements.txt` from the notebook imports,
-- add a minimal Streamlit demo for student-facing predictions.